A Guide to

 Mountain Bike Saddles

-Mountain bike saddles range from super lightweight affairs, like the Selle Italia SLR XC Flow to bigger, burlier ones like the Pro Atherton which offer loads of grip on your shorts and are thus ideal for downhill riding.
+Mountain bike saddles range from super lightweight affairs, like the Selle Italia SLR Gel Flow to bigger, burlier ones like the Pro Atherton which offer loads of grip on your shorts and are thus ideal for downhill riding.

 Generally speaking, the pricier the mountain bike saddle, the lighter it will be, with the addition of titanium saddle rails and carbon shells.
 While big padded saddles generally look comfier, there’s a lot more to it than that because each rider has their own shape and preference.